NatLibFi/Annif/README.md

 Run with the command `annif run`.

 Run tests with the command `pytest`.
+To have the test watch for changes in code and run automatically, use pytest-watch by running `ptw`.